polyrhythm-project/new-polyrhythm-project-website/corpus/index.md

 This page presents different types of visualization of the corpus metadata (i.e., information about sources and materials), such as tables, figures, graphs, and word clouds.
 These materials are organized by type of metadata.
-The table below provides a list of the types of metadata collected for composers, works, premieres (first public performance of a work), and the extracted examples.
+The bulleted list below provides the types of metadata collected for composers, works, premieres (first public performance of a work), and extracted examples.
 To explore visualizations, click on the categories below the table.
 </p>